 Live at Home has five schemes – Western, Eastern, Northern, Northern Men in Sheds and Douglas.
 They all offer different services designed to meet the needs of each particular community but include events such as lunch, film, shopping and coffee clubs.

-ILS World provides independent fiduciary services to professional advisors, international corporate groups and private clients from offices in the Isle of Man, British Virgin Islands, Dubai, Hong Kong, London, Portugal and Switzerland.
+ILS World provides independent fiduciary services to professional advisors, international corporate groups and private clients from offices in the Isle of Man, British Virgin Islands, Hong Kong, London, Portugal and Switzerland.

 Chief executive, Chris Eaton said: "Older people are especially vulnerable to social isolation which can have a serious effect on health and wellbeing.
 The Live at Home scheme offers a wide range of activities to help overcome loneliness and provides vital support across our Island.
 All the ILS staff work together to raise money through a variety of ways including cake baking and dress-down days and we hope our contribution will ensure nobody in the Isle of Man, over the age of 65, needs to feel isolated."